YashChaudhary18/java-multithreading-FilHandling--practice/ThreadCreation/Readme.md

 This program demonstrates two ways to create threads in Java:

-1. Using the "Thread" class
+1. Using the Thread class
-2. Using the "Runnable" interface
+2. Using the Runnable interface

-Both threads print numbers from 1 to 10.

 ---

+Files :

+NumberThread.java → Thread class implementation
+NumberRunnable.java → Runnable implementation
+ThreadCreationExample.java → Main program

+---

-Steps :
+Features :

-1. Create a class extending "Thread".
-2. Override the "run()" method.
-3. Print numbers from 1 to 10.
+- Print numbers from 1 to 10
-4. Start the thread using "start()".

-For Runnable:

-1. Create a class implementing "Runnable".
-2. Override the "run()" method.
-3. Create a "Thread" object and pass the Runnable object.
-4. Start the thread.
+- Demonstrate two thread creation methods
+- Use Thread.sleep()

 ---